mehrotra-prateek/ruby-bootcamp-fil/exercises/collections/readme.md

 ## Extension

 Find three methods on `Hash` and `Array` and share them with fellow candidates.
 Find useful use cases for your findings.

+### Answer

+Some useful methods for array are
+`Array.new` - creates an array
+`Array.size` - find size of array
+`<<` - push the element at the end of array

+Some useful methods for has are
+`Hash.include(key)` - checks if a key exists in a hash `Hash.fetch(key)` - fetches the value for the key in a hash.
+It will error if key is not found `Hash.flatten` - converts the hash into an array